jan-por/cutpoint/README.md

 #### **Contour plot**

-**Example**: Estimate two cutpoints of the variable biomarker under consideration of two other covariates.
+**Example**: Estimate two cutpoints of the variable biomarker under consideration of two other covariates:

 ``` r
 library(cutpoint)